Physical oncology: In vivo models

-This project is based on MRI elastography, which is the reference method for in vivo, in situ and non-perturbative measurement of the strain, that is to say the very small elastic strain caused in the tissue will give access to the measure of "stress" that is to say of the constraint.
-It should therefore make it possible to construct the stress tensor of the tumor tissue in vivo, in situ, without significant disturbance intra-tumoral, obligatory starting base to hope to modify it.
+This project was based on MRI elastography, which is the reference method for in vivo, in situ and non-perturbative measurement of the strain.
+Very small elastic strain applied in the tissue and the stress (i.e. the constraint) was measured.
+This method provided a basis for constructing the stress tensor of tumor tissue in vivo and in situ, without significant disturbance of patient tumors.